Relationship of Prince Andrew and Jeffrey Epstein

-The relationship of Andrew Mountbatten-Windsor, formerly Prince Andrew, Duke of York, with the late American financier and convicted sex offender Jeffrey Epstein has become a major scandal with significant ramifications for the British royal family.
-The pair were introduced in 1999 by Epstein's associate and later convicted sex trafficker, Ghislaine Maxwell, and socialized in high-profile circles, with Epstein even attending parties at Windsor Castle and Sandringham House.
-The relationship came under intense scrutiny after Epstein's 2008 conviction for procuring a minor for prostitution, but Andrew controversially visited him in New York in 2010 after his release from prison, a decision he later called a mistake.
+The relationship of Andrew Mountbatten-Windsor (formerly Prince Andrew, Duke of York) with the American financier and convicted child sex offender Jeffrey Epstein has remained a source of sustained controversy with significant ramifications for the British royal family.
+According to Andrew, the pair were introduced in 1999 by Epstein's associate Ghislaine Maxwell (who was convicted of child sex crimes in 2021), and socialised in high-profile circles, with Epstein attending events at Windsor Castle and Sandringham House.
+Maxwell disputes this claim, claiming Sarah Ferguson introduced him to Epstein.
+Their association came under heightened scrutiny following Epstein's conviction in 2008 for procuring a minor for prostitution.
+Andrew nevertheless visited him in New York in 2010 after his release from prison.

-The controversy deepened with severe allegations from Virginia Giuffre, who claimed she was trafficked by Epstein and Maxwell and forced to have sexual relations with Andrew on three occasions in the early 2000s, starting when she was 17.
-Andrew consistently and categorically denied the allegations and claimed in a 2019 BBC Newsnight interview that he had no recollection of ever meeting Giuffre.
-The public backlash from the interview and mounting pressure led to Andrew stepping back from public royal duties in November 2019, followed by Queen Elizabeth II stripping him of his military affiliations and use of the "His Royal Highness" style in January 2022.
+The controversy intensified with serious allegations from Virginia Giuffre, who claimed she had been trafficked by Epstein and Maxwell and forced to have sexual relations with Andrew on three occasions in the early 2000s, beginning when she was 17.
+Andrew has consistently and categorically denied the allegations, stating in an interview in 2019 with Newsnight on the BBC that he had no recollection of ever meeting Giuffre.
+The interview was widely criticised and regarded as damaging to his credibility.
+The ensuing public backlash and mounting pressure led to Andrew stepping back from public royal duties in November 2019, and in January 2022 his mother, Queen Elizabeth II, removed his military affiliations and his use of the style "His Royal Highness".
+A civil lawsuit filed by Giuffre in the United States was settled out of court in February 2022 for an undisclosed sum, with Andrew making a payment to Giuffre without any admission of liability.
+Giuffre died by suicide in April 2025.

-A civil lawsuit filed by Giuffre was settled out of court in February 2022 for an undisclosed sum, and Andrew paid an undisclosed sum to Giuffre without admission of liability.
-In January 2022, Elizabeth II removed his honorary military affiliations and royal charitable patronages, and he ceased using the style "His Royal Highness".
-In October 2025, amidst ongoing controversy surrounding Andrew's association with Epstein, "a formal process" to remove his style, titles and honours was initiated by Charles III.
-Andrew will also leave his home, Royal Lodge, and relocate to a property on the Sandringham Estate in Norfolk.
+In October 2025, amid renewed scrutiny of his association with Epstein following the release of Giuffre's posthumous memoir Nobody's Girl, a formal process to remove Andrew's remaining styles, titles and honours was initiated by his brother King Charles III.
+Emails released in February 2026 as part of the Epstein files also appear to show that, between 2010 and 2011, Andrew may have shared confidential information with Epstein relating to his official work as trade envoy.
+Later that month, he was arrested on suspicion of misconduct in public office and released under investigation.